-- And I Must Scream: D'Shane intended for Solego to suffer this fate for eternity; while this is averted throughout the story. it is implied to happen to Solego at the end of the story, when the two halves of the Chaos God medallion are buried deep beneath the Money Bin, dooming Solego to an eternity trapped within the crystal with the gold setting just mere inches out of grasp.
+- And I Must Scream: D'Shane intended for Solego to suffer this fate for eternity, though this is averted throughout the story.
+It is implied to happen to Solego at the end of the story, when the two halves of the Chaos God medallion are buried deep beneath the Money Bin, dooming Solego to an eternity trapped within the crystal with the gold setting just mere inches out of grasp.

 - Arson, Murder, and Jaywalking: Played straight but ultimately subverted: